 - If trying to find a roommate on the Internet, fake cashier checks and money orders are common and banks will cash them and may hold you responsible when the fake is discovered weeks later.

 - Never give out financial information unless you understand why and how it is being used (i.e. a credit check to secure an apartment).

-Note: Brandeis University does not endorse any specific realtors, roommate services, or companies.
+Brandeis University does not take responsibility for the actions of any specific realtors, roommate services, or companies.